Tilikum Summer Camps

 Unplug from technology, experience creation, establish friendships, and connect with God

-Every summer, over 2,500 kids come to experience the awe and wonder of God’s creation on Tilikum’s 93 acres of timber, hiking trails, grassy meadows and pristine lake.
-Tilikum offers exciting and impactful day camps for elementary- and middle school-age kids and overnight camps at the high school level.
-A week at Camp Tilikum removes your child from the ever present draw of technical devices.
-Face-to-face encounters with staff and new friends give your child ample opportunities to develop social skills.
-Recreational opportunities like hiking, swimming, canoeing and archery teach new life skills that can last a lifetime.
-Creative skits, silly songs, and “trail talk” offer biblical truths and encourage kids to hear what God is saying to them personally.
-A well-trained and capable staff of young adults look for ways to build community within each camper group.
+Every summer, over 1000 kids come to experience the awe and wonder of God’s creation on Tilikum’s 93 acres of timber, hiking trails, grassy meadows, and pristine lake.
+With eight weeks of exciting camps for elementary and middle school kids, a week at Camp Tilikum offers your child a chance to unplug from screens and build friendships all while engaging in a safe meaningful social environment.
+Activities like hiking, swimming, canoeing and archery teach new life skills and offer memorable experiences that can last a lifetime.
+Creative skits, silly songs, and “Trail Talks” offer biblical truths and encourage kids to hear what God is saying to them personally.
+As always, our thoroughly trained and talented staff of young adults look for ways to build and foster the community within each camper group.